vmware-archive/cbapi/README.md

 The core client bindings can be found at client_apis/python/src/cbapi/cbapi.py.
 HTTP communication is supported via the python requests library.
 The client bindings require version 1.0.0 of the requests libarary, released 12-17-2012.
-Previous versions are not compatible with cbapi as written.
+Previous versions of the requests library are not compatible with cbapi as written.

 ### Versioned

 The following APIs are versioned.
-Backwards compatibility will be maintained for at least two major version revisions.

 #### Process Data
 - [`/api/v1/process`](#apiv1process) - Process search